-Older cars with high miles or older cars in the specific year ranges (ask your location manager), only require safety inspections, newer cars with modern emissions technologies must have the Emissions Inspection.
+Older vehicles with high miles or older vehicles in the specific year ranges (ask your location manager), only require safety inspections, cars with modern emissions technologies must have the Emissions Inspection.

-The internal combustion engine in its simplest form is a controlled explosion (small bomb if you will) inside a chamber (your engine), the explosion is created by a gas (fumes
+The internal combustion engine in its purest form is a controlled explosion (small bomb if you will) inside a chamber (your motor), a gas (fumes create the explosion.

-The 2 major break through's handling these carbons were: The “Smog Pump” and the “Catalytic Converter”.
-Today there are many more components and advancements in technologies to handle these vapors.
+The two significant breakthrough's handling these carbons were: The “Smog Pump” and the “Catalytic Converter.”
+Today there are many more components and advancements in technologies to control these vapors.

-Reduced into layman's terms so we can understand the basic components, these components must be checked to be sure they are working properly.
-Unfortunately visual inspections rarely work.
+Reduced into layman's terms so we can understand, the essential components, these components must be checked to be sure they are working correctly.
+Unfortunately, visual inspections rarely work.
 Therefore a sensor (computer) must be part of the equation.

-So in conclusion: Safety, are your lights, horn, brakes, tires etc. Things that could possibly cause an accident.
-Emissions are the components that reduce pollutants and could also cause a harmful vapor accident.
+So in conclusion: Safety, are your lights, horn, brakes, tires, and other things that could cause an accident.
+Emissions are the components that reduce pollutants and could also create a severe vapor accident.